lime-upc/lime/backend/README.md

 How to run it:
 * Make sure MongoDB is running
 * If, in config, kafka_enabled is true, then make sure Kafka is running.
+* Make sure you have run the deploy script `npm run deploy`
 * Run `npm start`

+How to configure it:
+* Configure connection options in config.js

+## Deploy Script
+This scripts cleans the database and creates data to start operating.
+Performs the following operations:
+* Cleans all the databases
+* Creates 2000 fake users, with mail 'test-X@lime.com' where X goes from 0 to 1999.
+Password is always 123.
+* Creates a 'admin@lime.com' user, with password '123'.
+* Loads the restaurants from Google Places into Database.
+* Creates as many fake business owners as Google Places entries, with mail 'bo-X@lime.com' and password '123'.
+Each one has a different restaurant associated.

+How to run it:
+1. Make sure that Backend is running
+2. Run `npm run deploy`

 How to configure it:
 * Configure connection options in config.js